streambinder/unciae/network/ispsec/README.md

 ispsec/runner.sh -t 5 tunnel1_name:192.168.1.200
 ```

-**NB**: you can also use the tool without giving the tunnel name parameter (suppressing `tunnel1_name:` part of the tunnel data), the tunnel will be checked anyway, but won't proceed, if needed, to its reset.
+Finally, if you just want a quick tunnels oveview, you can use the tool without giving the tunnel name parameter (suppressing `tunnel1_name:` part of the tunnel data).
+This way, the tunnel will be checked anyway, but the tool won't proceed, if needed, to its reset.